Brexit, Italy, trade: Risks piling up for Europe's economy

-FRANKFURT, Germany (AP) — Europe's five-year economic expansion is facing a mid-life crisis as it copes with a potential debt explosion in Italy, a U.S.-China trade war and the risk of a disorderly British exit from the European Union.
+Europe's five-year economic expansion is facing a mid-life crisis as it copes with potential debt troubles in Italy, a US-China trade war and the risk of a disorderly British exit from the European Union.

 Holger Schmieding, chief economist at Berenberg Bank in London, says that surveys of business activity "point to a further loss of momentum in late 2018."